dilipjungthapa88/DemoProject/README.md

  PS.
 This requires basic authentication [username: FOO, password: FOOPW]

  To run the ui, go to the ui directory and open command line.

-	1. npm intall
+ 1. npm install

-  	2. ng serve   (do 'npm install -g @angular/cli' first if angular cli is not installed)
+ 2. ng serve

   The web app can now be accessed at localhost:4200